Slavery and Human Trafficking Statement

 Cocoa

-We work with key suppliers to provide direct support to cocoa-growing communities in West Africa, addressing systemic challenges and enforcing our Supplier Code of Conduct, which prohibits forced and child labor.
+We work with key suppliers to provide direct support to cocoa-growing communities in West Africa and other regions, addressing systemic challenges and enforcing our Supplier Code of Conduct, which prohibits forced and child labor.

 We are a member of the World Cocoa Foundation (WCF), which works with the food industry to address social and environmental issues in the cocoa supply chain.
 Since signing on to WCF’s Cocoa & Forests Initiative in March 2017, we have worked closely with suppliers, NGOs, and Proforest to identify strategic actions to protect and restore forests, increase sustainable production, and promote social and community engagement.
-In fiscal 2023, we published renewed action plans for Côte d’Ivoire and Ghana through calendar year 2025.
+In fiscal 2024, we published progress updates against action plans for Côte d’Ivoire and Ghana, which go through calendar year 2025.
 We also engage our cocoa suppliers to implement programs in cocoa growing communities that support smallholder farmers, their families, and their communities.

 In addition to supplier programs, General Mills and Care International launched the Cocoa Sustainability Initiative (CSI) in 2014 to improve smallholder cocoa farmers’ livelihoods and well-being in Ghana and Côte d'Ivoire.
 The program addresses low agricultural incomes and productivity through Good Agricultural Practices (GAP) Training, improved access to inputs, and strengthening of agricultural cooperatives.
 Activities including Village Savings and Loans Associations (VSLAs), Women’s Groups, and Community Development Committees aim to increase agency, resiliency, and self-efficacy of communities and individual beneficiaries.
 Program activities include initiatives that create community awareness around child labor for mitigation and prevention, through educating parents about the risks of child labor, the importance of children under 15 returning to school, and the provision of birth certificates.
 General Mills also partners with PUR to support smallholder cocoa farmers with clean cookstoves for improved health, income diversification and stronger livelihoods, and ecological resilience through agroforestry programs in Ghana and Côte d'Ivoire.